joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/interactive/polls/nevada-us-house-2-polls-2026.html

 **N.Y.C.
 Officials Inspecting Construction Sites After Building Buckles**\
 `The inspections were prompted by an incident in Midtown last week, an official said.
-It was unclear how many sites were being looked at and what they were looking for.`\
+It was unclear how many sites were being looked at.`\
 https://www.nytimes.com/2026/07/14/nyregion/nyc-building-inspections-midtown.html

 **Warsh to Reiterate Fed’s Pledge to Get Inflation Down**\